Keep current on the latest trends and developments in the digital credentialing movement.

 5.2 Use.
 Disclosure.
 The Parties agree that both parties will disclose Confidential Information to the other Party only to the extent that such information is necessary to provision of the Services.
 With respect to any Confidential Information disclosed by a Party (the “Disclosing Party”) to the other Party (the “Receiving Party”) the Receiving Party will not report, publish, transfer or otherwise disclose such information to any person, company or other entity (except that such disclosure may be provided to an affiliated or contracted or subcontracted entity or person who is bound by formal contract, including confidentiality provisions of materially similar nature, with Receiving Party and solely for the purposes described in Section 1 of this Agreement) without the prior written consent of the Disclosing Party or except as otherwise expressly permitted by the terms of this Agreement.
 Upon written request of the Disclosing Party after expiration or earlier termination of this Agreement, unless otherwise stated in this Agreement, each Party will destroy, and provide written certification of such destruction, or return to the other Party all Confidential Information provided to it during the course of or in connection with this Agreement and which is in its possession.
 The parties acknowledge that no license is created by the use of the Confidential Information beyond that which is contemplated within the scope of this Agreement.

-6.1 Indemnification against Patent Infringement Claims.
-Credly shall defend and indemnify Issuer from and against all third-party claims alleging that the Credly Credentialing Platform infringes all elements of a United States patent claim.
+6.1 Indemnification by Credly.
+Credly shall defend and indemnify Issuer from and against all third-party claims 1) arising from Credly’s erroneous modifications, issuances, or deletions of Credentials due to no fault of the Issuer, 2) arising from Security Incidents attributable to Credly failure to abide by the provisions of the DPA, and 3) alleging that the Credly System infringes all elements of a United States patent claim, copyright, or trademark.
 Credly agrees at its own expense to defend, or at its option, settle any such claim, suit, or proceeding brought against Issuer.
-This obligation to indemnify does not extend to any claims of infringement to the extent resulting from (i) Issuer’s modification of any Credly Credentialing Platform or any part thereof; (ii) any aspect of Issuer’s software, documentation, not designed or developed by Credly; (iii) any claim arising from any instruction, information, design, or materials furnished by Issuer to Credly; or (iv) Issuer’s continuing the allegedly infringing activity after being notified thereof or after being provided modifications that would have avoided the alleged infringement while not materially diminishing the performance or capabilities of the Credly Credentialing Platform.
+This obligation to indemnify does not extend to any claims of infringement to the extent resulting from (i) Issuer’s modification of any Credly System or any part thereof; (ii) any aspect of Issuer’s software, documentation, not designed or developed by Credly; (iii) any claim arising from any instruction, information, design, or materials furnished by Issuer to Credly; or (iv) Issuer’s continuing the allegedly infringing activity after being notified thereof or after being provided modifications that would have avoided the alleged infringement while not materially diminishing the performance or capabilities of the Credly System.
 The provisions of this Section 6 set forth the Credly's exclusive liability, and Issuer's exclusive remedy for infringement or other violation of the intellectual property rights of any third party.
+Credly shall not have an obligation to indemnify Issuer for third party claims alleging that a Credential issued by Issuer or Credential template created by Issuer contains text or images that infringe a third party intellectual property right.

 6.3 Procedure for Indemnification.
 The obligations under this Section 6 will apply only if the Party seeking defense or indemnity: (a) gives the other Party prompt written notice of the claim; (b) permits the other Party to control the defense and settlement of the claim; and (c) reasonably cooperates with the other Party (at the other Party’s expense) in the defense and settlement of the claim.
 In no event will a Party agree to any settlement of any claim that involves any commitment, other than the payment of money, without the written consent of the other Party.

-Credly warrants that the Credly Credentialing Platform will work in material compliance with its intended purpose.
-If there is a breach of the foregoing warranty, Credly shall, at Credly’s election, within thirty (30) days from the date Issuer notifies Credly of the non-conformance (i) correct the nonconformance in the Credly Credentialing Platform so that it operates in accordance with its intended purpose; (ii) replace any non-conforming component of the Credly Credentialing Platform with component(s) that performs in accordance with its intended purpose; or (iii) in the event that Credly reasonable determines that neither of the foregoing is practicable, refund all amounts Issuer has pre-paid to Credly for the non-conforming component of the Credly Credentialing Platform.
-The foregoing are Issuer’s sole remedies and Credly’s exclusive obligations in connection any non-conformance of, the Credly Credentialing Platform during the term of this Agreement.
+Credly warrants that the Credly System will work in material compliance with its intended purpose.
+If there is a breach of the foregoing warranty, Credly shall, at Credly’s election, within thirty (30) days from the date Issuer notifies Credly of the non-conformance (i) correct the nonconformance in the Credly System so that it operates in accordance with its intended purpose; (ii) replace any non-conforming component of the Credly System with component(s) that performs in accordance with its intended purpose; or (iii) in the event that Credly reasonable determines that neither of the foregoing is practicable, refund all amounts Issuer has pre-paid to Credly for the non-conforming component of the Credly System.
+The foregoing are Issuer’s sole remedies and Credly’s exclusive obligations in connection any non-conformance of, the Credly System during the term of this Agreement.
 EXCEPT AS EXPRESSLY PROVIDED HEREIN, CREDLY MAKES NO WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND CREDLY EXPRESSLY AND SPECIFICALLY DISCLAIMS ANY WARRANTIES OF PERFORMANCE, MERCHANTABILITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE TO THE MAXIMUM EXTENT PERMITTED UNDER APPLICABLE LAW.
-Credly does not warrant (i) uninterrupted or error-free operation of the Credly Credentialing Platform or (ii) that Credly will correct all defects or prevent third-party disruptions.
+Credly does not warrant (i) uninterrupted or error-free operation of the Credly System or (ii) that Credly will correct all defects or prevent third-party disruptions.
 The warranties hereunder will not apply if there has been misuse, modification, damage not caused by Credly, failure to comply with instructions provided by Credly, or if limited by an Order Form.
 Issuer is responsible for determining its compliance with applicable laws and regulations and Credly makes no warranty or representation regarding Issuer’s compliance therewith.

 8. LIMITATION OF LIABILITY